jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 If Cinderella doesn't get the horses, carriage, and evening dress from her Fairy Godmother, she'll never get into the ball.
 If the Prince didn't find her lost slipper, she'd never see him again.
 If the imprisoned girl's allies didn't steal the key to the attic, she'd never get out in time.
 And if Cinderella didn't have the second glass slipper, her name would be famous as a tragedy instead of a fairytale.

 Cinderella had a problem.
-It wasn't that her step-family were terrible people, that the rules of society were unjust, or her history was tragic.
-Cinderella's problem was that her terrible step-family was putting mops and cleaning rags into her hands while controlling the tools Cinderella needed to improve her life.
+It wasn't that her step-family were terrible people, that the rules of society were unjust, or her tragic history.
+Cinderella's problem was that her terrible step-family was forcing rags into her hands while controlling the tools Cinderella needed to improve her life.

-The tools we control how we get resources.
+The tools we hold detemine the resources we get and therefore the lives we live.

 That's why tools are the levers of power in every story.

 From _Star Wars_, to _The Matrix_, to _Cinderella_ stories start with a group of people controlling the tools while creating a ruling philosophy to justify their control.
 The hero suffers an injustice that lets them see a problem with the ruling philosophy.
-When the hero reaches for a tool to solve their problem, antagonists reveal themselves by fighting to prevent access to important tools.
+When the hero reaches for a tool to solve their problem, antagonists reveal themselves by fighting to prevent access to the important tools that make up their power base.
 The drama of the story is heroes and villains battling to control the tools needed to change the world.
 The winner changes, or reaffirms, the world in their image.

 Here is _Cinderlla_ looks like in bullet points: